Jesse-Box/dotfiles/README.md

 # dotfiles
 The goal of my dotfiles is to provide great search capabilities with minimal dependencies or configuration.
-I utilise `git` and GNU `stow` to modify repository files in safe way.
-Watch this [youtube video](https://www.youtube.com/watch?v=y6XCebnB9gs) to learn more.
+I utilise `git` and GNU `stow` to manage configuration files via symlinks, allowing changes to be versioned, reversible, and immediately reflected in $HOME.

+## Features
+A unified interface for:

+### `CTRL-T`: File Search
+Search for files under the current directory and insert the selected path at the cursor.
+- Supports fuzzy matching
+- Respects `.gitignore`
+- Useful for quickly opening files in an editor or passing paths to commands

+### `CTRL-R`: Command History
+Search through your shell history using fuzzy matching.
+- Filters results as you type
+- Allows previewing and re-running previous commands
+- Much faster than cycling through history linearly

+### `ALT-C`: Directory Navigation
+Interactively search for directories and cd into the selected result.
+- Searches recursively from the current directory
+- Ideal for navigating large projects or mono-repos
+- Faster than typing or tab-completing deep paths

+### `rfv`: Search File Contents (Ripgrep + FZF + vi)
+Search inside files using `ripgrep`, then interactively filter and preview results with `fzf`.
+- Live search as you type
+- Syntax-highlighted previews (via bat, if installed)
+- Jumps directly to matching lines

 ## Dependances
 Each dependency *should* be accessible from your package manager of choice.
 However, I can only verify this for `homebrew` right now.